 In addition, you must appoint and maintain a South Carolina Registered Agent at all times.
 We can provide this service for just $99 per year.

 Harvard Business Services can assist with your application so you don’t have to deal with the South Carolina Secretary of State directly.
 We do charge our own fee for this service, in addition to state fees.
 The exact fee can vary based upon whether your company is already filed and whether you need us to obtain additional documents to meet the state’s requirements.
 Contact us for an exact quote.

-Keep in mind that even if the state of South Carolina does not require a Certificate of Authority for a specific activity, a bank, vendor or another party can still require one in order to establish a relationship.
+Keep in mind that even if a South Carolina Certificate of Authority is not required for a specific activity, a bank, vendor or another party can still require one in order to establish a relationship.

 Please note that the annual requirements above are independent of requirements you may have in Delaware or other states.

 *Exact amount of this fee is determined by your corporation’s capital stock and “paid-in surplus.”
 For more information on this fee, see the South Carolina Code of Laws, section 12-20-50.